lukiwieser/make-files-ascii/README.md

 ## Usage

-This project requires Python 3.11 to be installed on your machine, and only works on Windows.
+This project requires Python 3.11 to be installed on your machine.

 First install the dependencies by executing the following command in the project folder: